imcousin/mmd_tech_challenge_nov_2021/README.md

 ### Docker Compose Installation

-_Below is an example of how you can installing and setting up your app.
-This template  rely on external dependency or service of remote MongoDB at the moment._
+_Below is an example of how you can installing and setting up your app._

 1. Clone the repo
    ```sh